AndreasHD11/MapYourGrid/docs/starter-kit.md

 This Starter-Kit empowers you how to map your first line of the electrical transmission grid.
 If you ever get stuck with the Starter-Kit or would like to provide feedback, please contact us via our [community chat](https://discord.gg/fBw7ARTUeR) or [via email](mailto:MapYourGrid@openenergytransition.org).
 A MapYourGrid community member will help you finish your first line and set up your environment.

 We recommend JOSM generally, particularly for professional, large-scale grid mapping and to inspect the electrical grid.
 However, if you only want to make minor edits or leave notes without installing anything, the iD editor in combination with [Open Infrastructure Map](https://openinframap.org/) and MapComplete is a better choice.
 These tools also offer enhanced usability for field mapping tasks and data validation.
+You can follow our tutorials on this website, but we also have a video tutorial for JOSM!

 Get started by clicking on one of the OpenStreetMap editors: